gruntwork-io/docs/docs/guides/reference-architecture/configuration-guide/index.md

 The next step is to configure the Machine User Personal Access Token(s) (PAT)

-If you are using GitHub to host your `infrastructure-live` repository, you will only need the one personal access token as the permissions will allow access to both your `infrastructure-live` repo and Gruntwork's private repositories.
+If you are using GitHub to host your `infrastructure-live` repository, you will only need the one PAT as the permissions will allow access to both your `infrastructure-live` repo and Gruntwork's private repositories.

-If you are using GitLab or Bitbucket to host your `infrastructure-live` repository, you will need a Personal Access Token for your respective VCS in addition to a GitHub PAT for access to the private Gruntwork GitHub repositories.
+If you are using GitLab or Bitbucket to host your `infrastructure-live` repository, you will need a PAT for your respective VCS in addition to a GitHub PAT for access to the private Gruntwork GitHub repositories.
 Note that at this time GitHub is the only supported VCS for Reference Architecture deployments.